GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-fallback-page/index.md

 ### Side note on making your app installable

 Now that your site has an offline fallback page, you might wonder about next steps.
-In order to make your app installable, you need to add a [Web App Manifest](/add-manifest/) and optionally come up with an [install strategy](/define-install-strategy/).
+To make your app installable, you need to add a [Web App Manifest](/add-manifest/) and optionally come up with an [install strategy](/define-install-strategy/).

 ### Side note on serving an offline fallback page with Workbox.js

-You may have heard of [Workbox.js](https://developers.google.com/web/tools/workbox) in the past.
+You may have heard of [Workbox.js](https://developers.google.com/web/tools/workbox).
 Workbox.js is a set of JavaScript libraries for adding offline support to web apps.
 If you prefer to write less service worker code yourself, you can use the Workbox.js recipe for an [offline page only](https://developers.google.com/web/tools/workbox/guides/advanced-recipes#offline_page_only).